Ukraine war: Infection and hunger as hundreds hide in Mariupol cellar

 "The shelling doesn't stop," he said.
 "They're very frightened."

-Ms Ponomareva said the situation was "very difficult, to put it mildly".
+Ms Ponomareva said the situation was "very difficult, to put it mildly."
 People need a humanitarian corridor, she said.
 "Otherwise, it's a slow death from hunger and thirst."

 Additional reporting by Maksym Popovych